carlnewton/habitat/README.md

 <h1 align="center">Habitat</h1>

-Habitat is a free and open source, self-hosted platform for communities to discover and discuss their local area.
+Habitat is a free and open-source social platform for local communities.

 Locals can create posts linked to a specific location on a map, making it easy for others to find and join the conversation about their local area.